Hereditary sensory and autonomic neuropathies

 - Child abuse

-- Psychiatric disorders – Munchausen syndrome by proxy, factitious disorder, depression, borderline personality disorder, tic disorders, obsessive-compulsive disorder, etc.
+- Psychiatric disorders – medical child abuse, factitious disorders, depression, borderline personality disorder, tic disorders, obsessive-compulsive disorder, etc.

 - Chorea acanthocytosis – Patients will have involuntary jerking movements with self-mutilation of the lips, tongue, and digits.